jcollado/multitest/README.md

 Any contribution is more than welcome.
 In particular, if:

 - there's something that doesn't work as expected or you have an idea for a nice to have feature, then please submit an issue [here](https://github.com/jcollado/multitest/issues/new)
-- you know how to fix a problem or improve the code, then please sumbit a pull request [here](https://github.com/jcollado/multitest/compare)
+- you know how to fix a problem or improve the code, then please submit a pull request [here](https://github.com/jcollado/multitest/compare)